prabhat5172992/Learn-Typescript/README.md

 #### TypeScript Getters and Setters
 To get and set properties of a class.
 For each property:
-- A getter method returns the value of the property’s value.
+- A getter method returns the value of the property's value.
 A getter is also called an accessor.
-- A setter method updates the property’s value.
+- A setter method updates the property's value.
 A setter is also known as a mutator.

 A getter method starts with the keyword get and a setter method starts with the keyword set
 ```sh